 Building A Plan That Works:

-Each business has its own idea of which backup or replication plan will work for them and their data needs.
+Each business has its own idea of which backup or replication plan will work for them and its data needs.
 The critical thing to remember is that both backup and replication offer your business unique tools for storage, recovery, and backup options, and what may work for one business may not work for another.
 A good way to decide how to move forward is to identify your business backups and recovery goals and then combine the use of backup and replication options to build a plan.
 This solution allows you to have backups that you can use and restore as needed throughout the day, as well as the confidence of knowing that if disaster strikes, your business will immediately be restored so that work can continue.